 Once you know the account ID, navigate to Setup > Users/Roles > Manage Roles > Internal ID.
 The list view displays NetSuite internal IDs.
 You can also open the role in view mode get the ID from the URL in the browser.

 Note: To enable the visibility of internal IDs in NetSuite, navigate to Home > Set Preferences > General Tab > Set Defaults, and check the Show Internal IDs checkbox.

 You can establish your NetSuite account connection with integrator.io with or without administrator access.

 Set up the NetSuite connection without administrator access

-If you do not want to associate the administrator role with the account ID you provided when installing the Celigo connector, you must verify that the Role ID (associated with the account ID) has the necessary permissions so the connector can access your NetSuite account.
+If you do not want to associate the administrator role with the account ID you provided when installing the integration app, you must verify that the Role ID (associated with the account ID) has the necessary permissions so the integration app can access your NetSuite account.
 The following section provides more details on the permission levels needed to establish a NetSuite connection for a non-administrator role.

-Note: When you use the same login for multiple Celigo connectors, NetSuite enforces concurrency governance for users and accounts shared by all the connections.
+Note: When you use the same login for multiple integration apps, NetSuite enforces concurrency governance for users and accounts shared by all the connections.
 Concurrency Governance limits the number of web service calls, or concurrent RESTlet requests, at a given time.

-Celigo recommends that you to use separate NetSuite user accounts (email/password) for each connector.
+We recommend that you use separate NetSuite user accounts (email/password) for each integration app.

 Set up permissions for non-administrators roles in NetSuite